These links are provided for convenience of reference, as a resource to Expeditors' Service Providers.

 Expeditors strictly prohibits its carriers, representatives, agents and any other person or entity that handles an Expeditors' shipment from utilizing or otherwise dealing with any Specially Designated National (SDN) or prohibited vessel as designated by the Office of Foreign Assets Control (OFAC) of the U.S. Department of Treasury.

-A link to the actual U.S. export regulations commonly know as the EAR
+A link to the actual U.S. export regulations commonly known as the EAR

 U.S. Customs and Border Protection's information about the Customs-Trade Partnership Against Terrorism (C-TPAT).
 Through this initiative, Customs and Border Protection (CBP) asks businesses to ensure the integrity of their security practices and communicate and verify the security guidelines of their business partners within the supply chain.